bocadilloproject/bocadillo/CONTRIBUTING.md

 # Contributing to Bocadillo

-Have you found a bug?
-You'd like to add a new feature or improve the docs?
-Fantastic news!
-All contributions are happily welcome.

-Here, we point at a few guidelines that you should follow in order to get your contribution accepted.
+Hi, and thank you for your interest in contributing to Bocadillo!
+Here are a few pointers on how to contribute to this project.

-**Note**: before submitting any code changes for review, you should first **open an issue** so that maintainers and contributors can discuss it with you.
+**Note**: if the change you're proposing is non-trivial, you should **open an issue** first to discuss it with maintainers.

-This step is important because there may be aspects you didn't think about, or there may be ways to expand or focus your suggestions.
-Eventually, discussing your suggestions with others can only improve the quality of the contribution you'll make.

 ## Contents